discoverygarden/islandora_workflow/README.txt

+DO NOT DOWNLOAD AND USE THIS MODULE, UNTIL THIS NOTICE DISAPEARS.
+IT MAY CORRUPT FEDORA RELATIONSHIPS WITH NAMESPACES THAT DO NOT END IN THE FRAGMENT IDENTIFIER BY USING THE FEDORA REST API.

 This is a drupal module to implement a generic workflow around Fedora objects.

 It uses an inline xml datastream and rdf to record the state of the workflow and notes associated with the workflow in workflow managed objects.